bcit-ltc/infrastructure-documentation/docs/services-systems.md

 !!! warning "Access Requirements"

     Most systems and services require that you are part of the `LTC Users` Active Directory group.
-If you're not part of that group, please submit a request to ITS.
+If you're not part of that group and you need access, please submit a request to ITS.

 ## GitLab